 Environmental approvals timeline

 The Scarborough Offshore Project Proposal was accepted by NOPSEMA in March 2020.
-The State Environmental Projection Authority published its report on the referral on 6 January 2020.
+The WA Minister for Environment approved the Scarborough Nearshore Component in August 2021.

 Submission of OPP Feb 2019